pimpim/SCI-F/docs/pages/6-examples.md

 ```
 singularity run --app readme carrierseq.img | less

-# CarrierSeq
+#### CarrierSeq

-## About
+#### About

 bioRxiv doi: https://doi.org/10.1101/175281

-CarrierSeq is a sequence analysis workflow for low-input nanopore sequencing which employs a genomic carrier.
+CarrierSeq is a sequence analysis workflow for low-input nanopore
+            sequencing which employs a genomic carrier.

-Github Contributors: Angel Mojarro (@amojarro), Srinivasa Aditya Bhattaru (@sbhattaru), Christopher E. Carr (@CarrCE), and Vanessa Sochat (@vsoch).</br>
+           Github Contributors: Angel Mojarro (@amojarro),
+                                Srinivasa Aditya Bhattaru (@sbhattaru),
+                                Christopher E. Carr (@CarrCE),
+                                and Vanessa Sochat (@vsoch).

 fastq-filter from: https://github.com/nanoporetech/fastq-filter

-.......etc
+[MORE]
 ```

-Metadata in the way of labels, environment, help, and the runscript and build recipes themselves are available for the whole conatiner in either a json or human readable format via the --inspect command:
+Metadata in the way of labels, environment, help, and the runscript and build recipes themselves are available for the whole conatiner in either a json or human readable format via the `--inspect` command:

 ```
-singularity inspect carrierseq.img
+$ singularity inspect carrierseq.img
 {
     "org.label-schema.usage.singularity.deffile.bootstrap": "docker",
     "org.label-schema.usage.singularity.deffile": "Singularity",